What is Music and the City?

 Musicians from across the cities come together to play chamber music in an environment inspired by the musical salons of 1920s Vienna.

-To create an opportunity for musicians to play with like-minded people in a fun and sophisticated atmosphere.
+To create an opportunity for musicians of all levels to play with like-minded people in a convivial and sophisticated atmosphere.
 To create a great event for the many professional Londoners and Melburnians who enjoy playing musical instruments, but could never find the time to join a regular orchestra or meet other musicians.

 Clare Barrins, Director & Co-founder

-Clare is currently based in the heart of Silicon Valley, where she has recently arrived after living in Melbourne for the past five years.
+Clare is currently based in the heart of Silicon Valley, working for Apple.
+She has recently arrived after living in Melbourne for the past five years.
 Before that, she spent six years working in London as a Vice President for J.P.
 Morgan and ABN AMRO.
 She is a Law and Arts graduate of Monash University in Melbourne, where she learnt and played violin for many years.
-When Clare moved to Londoon she took up violin-playing again, an experience which inspired the creation of Music and the City in early 2008.
+When Clare moved to London she took up violin-playing again, an experience which inspired the creation of Music and the City in early 2008.

 Simon Hewitt Jones, Artistic Director & Co-founder

 Simon is an English violinist.
 He is the lead violinist of Fifth Quadrant, a London-based Classical and Contemporary music group, and a researcher at the Royal Academy of Music in London.